 The first weekend in September is the Lake County Fair held in Lakeport with lots of fun events for the whole family.
 The Kelseyville Pear Festival, a huge street fair and parade celebrating Lake County's agricultural heritage, is the last weekend of the month.

 The first Saturday in October is the Konocti Challenge Cycling Race.
 Participants can sign up for one of 4 different bicycling routes around Clear Lake, ranging from a 20 mile family fun ride to a century ride.
-Steele Winery usually holds a Harvest Festival the second weekend of October, with lots of fun activities for the whole family.
+Shannon Ridge Mercantile usually holds a Harvest Festival the second weekend of October, with lots of fun activities for the whole family.

 Clearlake's Christmas parade is held the first Saturday of December.
-Anderson Marsh holds Christmas at the Ranch in December also.
+The annual bird count takes place in early December.
+Anderson Marsh usually holds a special Christmas at the Ranch in December with music and Santa.

 For more special events and the live music schedule, see the Lake County Chamber of Commerce Events Calendar.